0xcaff/duckdb_protobuf/README.md

 in versions following. waiting for the rust bindings to merge support for 1.0 to upgrade.

+build the extension from source using `cargo build --release`. make sure to use release mode as the performance delta between release and debug mode is often greater than an order of magnitude.

+an attempt was made to provide prebuilt binaries but it seems macOS code-signing and the dynamic linker have issues with loading duckdb extensions built in other environments. will revisit this in the future.

 start duckdb with `-unsigned` flag to allow loading unsigned libraries

 ```bash